BetterLifeTeam/BoiteASel/README.md

 # BoiteASel
-Adding link to a discord channel
+Adding link to a discord channel github